pblood66/obsidian/Fall 2025/ARTHC 202/Second Half/Lecture 19 - Fractured View 20th Century.md

 - methodical artists
 	- take long walks around the city
 	- like Manet
+- Movies are events that all people of different classes go to
 -
 ## Stieglitz
 ## The Armory Show